tsers-js/core/README.md

 return only one observable of signals.
 However, applications usually produce multiple types of signals (DOM, WebSocket messages, model state changes...).

-That's why TSERS a way to [multiplex](https://en.wikipedia.org/wiki/Multiplexing).
-Multiple types of signals into single observable.
-Multiplexing is way of merging multiple signal streams into one stream of signals so that different type of signals are identifiable from other signals.
+That's why TSERS uses [multiplexing](https://en.wikipedia.org/wiki/Multiplexing) to "combine" multiple types of signals into single observable.
+Multiplexing is way of combining multiple signal streams into one stream of signals so that different type of signals are identifiable from other signals.